Theoretical limits for sensing through phase separation: Results

 Phase separation alone cannot accurately discriminate concentrations close to the transition point in finite time due to rare nucleation events.
-We can quantify this for our ternary mixture: for a decision time of $T_f=10$ minutes, we would require a supersaturation of at least $\sim5\%$ in both $A$ and $S$, or $\sim10\%$ supersaturation in $A$ or $S$, to see a droplet form before $T_f$ more often than not.
+We can quantify this for our ternary mixture: for a decision time of $T_f=10$ minutes and equal $A$ and $S$ concentrations, we see from Fig. \ref{fig:phaseeq}(c) that we would require a supersaturation of at least $\sim5\%$ in $A$ and $S$ for a nucleation rate $k_{\rm nuc}$ such that $k_{\rm nuc}T_f\gg 1$.

+Another illustrative case is when $\phi_{A}=\phi_{A}^0=\phi_{S}=\phi_{S}^0$ initially and we ask how much $\phi_A$ would need to increase to escape the nucleation-limiting regime.
+We deduce that it is a larger increase than $5\%$ of $\phi_A$: from Fig. \ref{fig:phaseeq}(b), we see that increasing $\phi_A$ alone would lead to a decrease in $\phi_S^0$ and an increase in $\phi_A^0$.
+Taking these changes to be linear, we argue that $\phi_A$ would need to increase by $\approx10\%$ to realize $5\%$ supersaturations in $A$ and $S$ and escape the nucleation-limiting regime for $T_f=10$ minutes.

 For smaller supersaturation, this sensing mechanism suffers from false negative results: no nucleation before a finite decision time despite being in the phase-separating regime.
 This suggests upper bounds on the precision with which phase separation alone can discriminate concentrations.
 The bound is comparable to that derived for hunchback promoters performing a read-out of the bicoid morphogen gradient, where cell sense concentration differences in signalling molecules on the order of 10$\%$ in minutes \cite{Gregor2007, Desponds2020}, despite the two sensing mechanisms being very different.

 One route to circumvent this would be to fix a decision time $T_f$ and then find the supersaturation $\varepsilon(T_f)$ at which we could expect to see a droplet form (i.e.\,with probability $\approx1/2$).
 We could then use phase separation to signal whether $\phi_A > \phi_A^0+\varepsilon_A(T_f)$ (and similarly for $\phi_S$) effectively shifting the transition.
 However, there are several difficulties with implementing this approach: this new effective critical concentration changes with decision time $T_f$, so accurate decisions now require a strict measure of time for the sensing process, an added layer of computation.
 Also, the shifted critical concentration can generate false positives: seeing phase separation when $\phi_A^0<\phi_A<\phi_A^0 + \varepsilon_A(T_f)$.